 Sanctuary policies fall on a spectrum—from total noncompliance to promising help only when resources are available.
 In some sanctuary jurisdictions, police officers are prohibited from inquiring about immigration status when taking someone into custody.
-In others, local law enforcement refuses to enforce ICE detainers unless the overlap with warrant requirements for liability reasons.
+In others, local law enforcement refuses to enforce ICE detainers unless they overlap with warrant requirements for liability reasons.
 Regardless of the specific policy, any sanctuary policy deems a jurisdiction a “sanctuary” for the undocumented population.

-Most often, sanctuary policies relate to the treatment by the local law enforcement of undocumented persons who have not committed any serious crimes, who have posted bail, or who have completed their sentences.
+Most often, current immigration and sanctuary policies relate to the treatment by the local law enforcement of undocumented persons who have not committed any serious crimes, who have posted bail, or who have completed their sentences.
 If an individual—undocumented or otherwise—is arrested for a serious crime, the police routinely charge them and hold them in custody, regardless of immigration status.

 Using a detainer request, ICE often asks local law enforcement to hold that person beyond what is allowed by a judicial warrant in order to investigate a potential immigration violation.
 The issue that arises with the enforcement of ICE detainers is that local law enforcement may not—arguably—have the legal authority to continue to hold an individual suspected of an immigration violation.
 If successfully sued, local law enforcement is responsible for paying damages for the unlawful hold.